allenai/allennlp/README.md

 You can now test your installation with `allennlp test-install`.

-_`pip` currently installs Pytorch for CUDA 9 only (or no GPU).
-If you require an older version, please visit https://pytorch.org/ and install the relevant pytorch binary._

 ### Installing using Docker

 Docker provides a virtual machine with everything set up to run AllenNLP--